-At its core, the MG HS is all about good family transport and, if you can live with its obvious flaws, then its attractive pricing, seven-year warranty and generous equipment levels could just be enough to persuade you.
+At its core, the MG HS is good family transport and, if you can live with its obvious flaws, then its attractive pricing, seven-year warranty and generous equipment levels could just be enough to persuade you.

 About the MG HS

 Speaking of the opposition, customers are spoilt for choice with the accomplished Skoda Karoq, Nissan Qashqai and SEAT Ateca all vying for attention, while the huge quality strides made by Kia and Hyundai in recent years mean that the Sportage and Tucson are more than worthy of consideration.
 The Peugeot 3008 and new Renault Austral are two more stylish alternatives with upmarket cabins.

 In this review

-- 2Engines, performance and drivePower seems reasonable enough on paper, but the HS 1.5-litre petrol engine is noisy and needs to be revved hard
+- 2Engines, performance and drivePower seems reasonable enough on paper, but the 1.5-litre petrol engine is noisy and needs to be revved hard

-- 5Practicality, comfort and boot spaceThe HS offers plenty of passenger space, but its boot could be bigger
+- 5Practicality, comfort and boot spaceThe MG HS offers plenty of passenger space, but its boot could be bigger

-- 6Reliability and safetyWith a five-star safety rating, reassuring seven-year warranty and improving customer feedback, MG HS ownership should be hassle-free
+- 6Reliability and safetyWith a five-star safety rating, a reassuring seven-year warranty and improving customer feedback, MG HS ownership should be hassle-free